Polymer/tattoo/README.md

 ## GitHub token

- - First, generate a GitHub token here:  https://github.com/settings/tokens
+ 1. Generate a GitHub token here:  https://github.com/settings/tokens
- - 3 ways to make it available to tattoo:
+ 2. Make it available to tattoo:
-    1. Put the token in a file called `github-token`
+    - Put the token in a file called `github-token`
-    2. Pass it to tattoo every time with `--github-token` CLI option.
+    - Pass it to tattoo every time with `--github-token` CLI option.
-    3. Put it in your `tattoo_config.json` file with key `"github-token"`
+    - Put it in your `tattoo_config.json` file with key `"github-token"`

 ### Usage